AdobeDocs/campaign-web.en/help/v8/preview-test/test-deliveries.md

     ![](assets/simulate-test-profile-filter.png)

     For example, you can define a rule to find all test profiles whith the **[!UICONTROL Prospect]** status.
+[Learn more on advanced filters](../get-started/list-filters.md#adv-attributes)

     ![](assets/simulate-test-profile-filter-ex.png)